Justice-Reaper/Justice-Reaper.github.io/_tabs/en/about.md

 Beyond that, I contribute to the [Arch User Repository (AUR)](https://aur.archlinux.org/packages?K=justice-reaper&SeB=m) by uploading my own packages, something I started doing after compiling a kernel module to fix a microphone bug on my laptop

 When it comes to languages, I believe they're essential in this field.
-That's why I earned my English B2 certificate last year, and I'll start preparing for a French B1 certificate next year
+That's why I earned my English B2 certificate last year, and I'll start preparing for the C1 next year

 ## About Me 🚀